microsoft/fluentui/packages/react-avatar/SPEC.md

 - **Active** - The `active` property affects the display of the avatar if set.
 There will be an animation when switching between active and inactive.
   - `unset` - Display at normal size/opacity.
   - `inactive` - Reduce to 80% opacity, and 87.5% size.
-  - `active` - Adorn with an extra visual such as a ring and/or shadow, based on the `activeDisplay` property.
+  - `active` - Adorn with an extra visual such as a ring and/or shadow, based on the `activeAppearance` property.

 ### Interaction